-Check out the video clip to discover why I love this holster so much.
-You’re welcome!
+Check out the video clip above to discover why I love this piece of equipment so much.

 Getting the dog’s attention towards you and the camera is crucial in obtaining expression - and expression is what transforms your “photo of a dog” into a “photo of THAT dog”.
 I have a selection of game callers purchased from hunting and outdoors stores but you can also order them online, depending on where you are in the world.
 These ones are all Primos brand - crow, hog, cottontail rabbit and mouse - they all make different sounds.

 When you’re using them, the idea is to wait until you’re 100% ready to take the shot, then surprise them with the sound.
 Start off quiet and low impact as sometimes that’s all that’s needed to get their attention.
 If you find something that works, use it sparingly, over-use will only get them used to the noise and eventually they’ll stop reacting.

 If they stop reacting, switch to something completely different sounding, or use your voice or a different noise-maker such as a squeaker.
 Really smart dogs will soon realise that any kind of weird noise along the same lines is coming from you, and will stop reacting.

 I have all my game callers strung together on a lanyard so I can wear it hands-free around my neck while I am shooting.
 I put one in my mouth beforehand and all I have to do is blow - so I can keep two hands on the camera.
 Great for shooting with a long, heavy lens at a distance.